Fokker-Planck Equation with Fractional Coordinate Derivatives: Kolmogorov-Feller equation for one-dimensional case

 \subsection{Generalized KF-equation}

-In the general case, we can suppose that probability density of particle to make a step of the length $x'$ depends on the time instant $t$ and the coordinate $x$.
+In the general case, we can suppose that probability density of a particle to make a step of the length $x'$ depends on the time instant $t$ and the coordinate $x$.
 Then we should replace $w(x')$ by $w(t,x|x')$ in KF-equation (\ref{KF1}).
-As a result, we can consider the equation \be \frac{\partial P(t,x)}{\partial t}= \varepsilon \int^{+\infty}_{-\infty} dx' \, w(t,x|x') [P(t,x-x')-P(t,x)] , \quad P(0,x)=\delta(x) , \ee where $\varepsilon$ is a small parameter.
-Here $w(t,x|x')$ is the probability density to make a step of the length $x'$ at the time instant $t$ from the coordinate $x$.
+As a result, we can consider the equation \be \varepsilon^{-1} \partial_t P(t,x) = \varepsilon \int^{+\infty}_{-\infty} dx' \, w(t,x|x') [P(t,x-x')-P(t,x)] , \quad P(0,x)=\delta(x) , \ee where $\varepsilon$ is a small parameter and $\partial_t=\partial / \partial t$.
+Note that the interpretation of the appearence of the small parameter $\varepsilon$ is connected with the change of the scale $t \to \varepsilon t$, such that $\partial_t \, \to \, \varepsilon \, \partial_t$.
+The function $w(t,x|x')$ is the probability density to make a step of the length $x'$ at the time instant $t$ from the coordinate $x$.
 If $w(t,x|x')=w(x')$, then Eq. (\ref{KF1b-xy0}) gives Eq. (\ref{KF1}).
 We can assume that during any interval of time $(t,t+dt)$ the value of the variable $x(t)$ remains equal to $x$ with probability $1-p(t,x) dt$ and may undergo a change only with probability $p(t,x) dt$ (see more about this equation in Sec.55. of \cite{Gnedenko}).
-Then \be w(t,x|x')=p(t,x) w(x') , \ee where $p(t,x)$ is a bounded function.
-If $p(t,x)=1$, then equations (\ref{KF1b-xy0}) and (\ref{KF1b-xy}) gives Eq. (\ref{KF1}).
+We suppose that \be w(t,x|x')=p(t,x) w(x') , \ee where $p(t,x)$ is a bounded function.
+If $p(t,x)=1$, then Eqs. (\ref{KF1b-xy0}) and (\ref{KF1b-xy}) gives Eq. (\ref{KF1}).

 Using the operator (\ref{Delta-x}), equation (\ref{KF1b-xy0}) can be presented in the operator form \be \frac{\partial P(t,x)}{\partial t}= \varepsilon L(t,x,\Delta) \, P(t,x) , \ee where \be L(t,x,\Delta)=- \int^{+\infty}_{-\infty} dx' \, w(t,x|x') \, \Delta_{x'} . \ee Equation (\ref{KF2b}) will be called a generalized KF-equation for one-dimensional case.